 The reason was the gondola ride was closed during our visit.

 It was still pretty hot in the afternoon even though it was a cloudy day.
 The barren rock reflects heat.

 We just have to follow the yellow marking up the hill.
-More on following page.
-Click here to continue reading
+Continue reading

 The facts on this post is extracted from the Antebellum Plantation Map & Guide.